chris-clement/notes-app/README.md

 # notes-app

-This will be a notes app
+This is a notes app